 The Master of Arts is granted upon satisfactory completion of a minimum of 60 semester hours.
 A total of eleven practicum units are applied towards the required total semester hours of credit.

-The traineeship enables the student to accumulate up to 840 hours with 420 direct client contact hours.
+The traineeship enables the student to accumulate up to 840 hours with a minimum of 350 accumulated hours providing art therapy services to individuals, groups, and/or families.
 It includes two hours a week of supervision.
 This is provided by a licensed psychotherapist and an art therapist approved by Loyola Marymount University.

 Students enrolled in the full-time program will ordinarily complete degree requirements in two years.
 A part-time program (typically three years) is also available.

-Students are required to engage in personal psychotherapy during the first two semesters of the program.
+Students are highly recommended to engage in personal psychotherapy during the first two semesters of the program.